dootyonn/Test_Online-programmer/README.md

 Please also write down if there are any changes you would propose?

-* Use const reference to pass the list/map to the GetSum/GetName functions.
-The functions does not need to modify the data structure arguments and it should avoid making a copy.
+* In GetSums, the list is passed by copy, it should be passed by const reference to avoid the unnecessary copy.
+* In GetName, the map is passed by copy, it should be passed by const reference to avoid the unnecessary copy.

 ## 2. Implement the functions of class **PlayerManager**.